Fender 1958 "tweed" Harvard Guitar Amplifier

 redundancy.
 The Harvard is closely related to the Deluxe with

-three significant differences 1) plate voltages 2) 12" speaker (Deluxe)
+four significant differences 1) plate voltages 2) 12" speaker

-and 3) the Harvard lacks the tone recovery stage of the Deluxe.
+and 4) the Harvard lacks the tone recovery stage of the

 Harvard would had been too close to the 15w Deluxe.